-If you have COVID-19 symptoms, the CDC says you can leave isolation in the following scenarios:
+If you have COVID-19 symptoms, the CDC says you can leave in isolation in the following scenarios:

 - At least 10 days after your symptoms started

-- At least 24 hours after your fever went away without the use of fever-reducing medications
+- At least 24 hours after your fever goes away without the use of fever-reducing medications.

 11. Will my sugar go high on getting the vaccine?